design-group/style-guide/README.md

 # Perspective

 ## Folder Structure
-The top-level `Views` folder should contain folders that organize the views based on the navigation structure of the application.
+The top-level native Perspective `Views` folder should contain folders that organize the views based on the navigation structure of the application, and higher level application features.
 The steps taken to access a view in the Designer should be similar to those taken to access the view in the application.

 Each folder under the native Perspective `Views` folder should have the following structure:
 1. One view, with a clear and full-text name that explains the purpose of the view and matches the name of its parent folder.